USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixF_elmo_output.md

 ### F.4 Selecting ELMO output variables
 All CMAQ scalar variables and all variables in Fig. F-1 are available for output on ELMO files.
-The CMAQ Miscellaneous Control file variables Inst_Vars_Nml and Avrg_Vars_Nml (shown in section F.3) control the variables output to the instantaneous and average ELMO files, respectively.
+The [CMAQ Miscellaneous Control File](https://github.com/USEPA/CMAQ_Dev/blob/research/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md#miscctrl) variables Inst_Vars_Nml and Avrg_Vars_Nml (shown in section F.3) control the variables output to the instantaneous and average ELMO files, respectively.
 Up to 1000 strings may be specified here.
 To avoid relying on intimidatingly long lists of variable names, ELMO uses Keywords that expand to groups of variables (often particularly meaningful or useful ones).
 In this way, ELMO improves transparency and reduces the risk of needing to rerun simulations to produce mistakenly omitted variables.